dthyresson/thyresson-io/src/content/blog/post-startup-multiverse-5-year.md

 It turns out you can see startups the same way.
 Each idea creates a new branch in the founder’s multiverse.
 Some timelines fade.
 Some reinvent themselves.
 And sometimes—just sometimes—one emerges as the winning branch.

-And for Tom, the point where you know which branch survives is five years in:
+And for Tom, the point where you know which branch survives is five years in.

 > Give something five years, if you can.
 If you have an idea and think, _this is going to change the world_, within five years you’ll know.

-## The Startup Multiverse

-Startups don’t move forward in straight lines.
-They branch.
-Every product iteration, every pivot, every reinvention is a fork in the timeline.

-Some branches fall away—features that never caught on, business models that didn’t hold.
-Others stretch forward—gaining traction, stabilizing, drawing resources and attention.

-In this **startup multiverse**, most branches fade.
-But one—if you’re lucky—emerges as the canonical path, the winning narrative that carries the company forward.
+## Why Tom Shared This Story

+Tom didn’t share this idea as a neat theory.
+He framed it as a **teaching moment for the founder community** around one of the hardest choices in entrepreneurship: when to pivot or quit.

+> We thought it would be interesting to tell a story of how do you decide when to quit or pivot or change your mind about something?
+Because in the startup game, we like to think that we’ll succeed.
+And how do you do that?
+The general advice is, well, you just have to not quit.
+And then you’ll succeed.
+Is that true?
+For me, that definitely hasn’t been true.

+### The Chatterbug Example

+His case study was **Chatterbug**, a language-learning platform he co-founded after GitHub:

+- **Great product** – It worked, taking learners from zero to C1/C2 fluency.
+- **Clear market need** – It addressed gaps left by Duolingo and others.
+- **Strong team** – GitHub co-founders with proven track record.
+- **Adequate time** – They gave it five full years of effort.
+- **Still failed commercially** – The economics of user acquisition and scale didn’t work.

+The sobering lesson: sometimes even with all the “right” ingredients, a branch of the multiverse fails.

 ## The Five-Year Filter

+That’s why Tom emphasizes the five-year mark.
+It’s the checkpoint in the multiverse where you step back and ask: has this branch stabilized, or is it collapsing?

-Tom Preston-Werner, co-founder of GitHub, frames five years as the moment of truth: _“You don’t want to spend your whole life doing the one thing that doesn’t work.
-That’s not a good algorithm for startup success.”_
+> You don’t want to spend your whole life doing the one thing that doesn’t work.
+That’s not a good algorithm for startup success.

-The first two years are too early—branches are still forming.
-Years three and four reveal which are strengthening, which are wilting.
-By year five, the pattern is unmistakable.
-The multiverse has collapsed into a verdict: either one branch thrives, or none do.
+The first two years are too soon—branches are still forming.
+Years three and four start to show patterns.
+By year five, the verdict is clear.

-Think of it as a **temporal filter**: a checkpoint in the multiverse.
-If no branch has stabilized by then, you don’t keep propping up dying timelines.
-You step into a new future.

 ## Infinite Branches, Finite Outcomes

-You can also think of this as the **Infinite Ideas Theory**:
+Tom’s framework comes from what he calls the **Infinite Ideas Theory**:

 > There’s no sense in banging your head against the wall for twenty years on an idea that won’t take off.
 There are infinite ideas, and plenty of them are good enough to actually work.

-Even within one startup, infinite micro-futures emerge—pivots, experiments, feature bets.
+Even within a single startup, infinite micro-futures unfold—product pivots, experiments, features, marketing strategies.
 Most are disposable branches.
 That’s not failure—it’s natural pruning.

-The founder’s job is not to keep every branch alive, but to recognize which one deserves the story’s full energy.
+The work of the founder isn’t to keep every branch alive.
+It’s to recognize the one that can grow into the canonical storyline.

-## 🌀 Field Note: Famous Winning Branches
+## Field Note: Famous Winning Branches

 Some of the most iconic startups only became what they are today by pruning dead branches and finding the one that stuck: